 Dispelling Myths About Addiction

-Effectively managing drug or alcohol addiction can be complicated by the stigma that still surrounds addiction.
-The stigma and the shame that is associated with drug or alcohol addiction often keeps individuals from seeking help, preferring to keep it a secret instead.
+Effectively managing drug or alcohol addiction can be complicated by the stigma that still surrounds it.
+The stigma or shame associated with drug or alcohol addiction often keeps individuals from seeking help.

 - A person with an addiction to drugs or alcohol is “lost.”